A homological approach to pseudoisotopy theory. I: Relative homotopy automorphisms of handlebodies

 \subsection{A $p$-local generalisation}

-From the point of view of Quillen's approach to rational homotopy theory, the spaces we shall be applying \cref{thm:LuptonSmith} to are of the simplest nature possible: they are equivalent to boquets of equidimensional spheres.
+From the point of view of Quillen's approach to rational homotopy theory, the spaces we shall be applying \cref{thm:LuptonSmith} to are of the simplest nature possible: they are homotopy equivalent to boquets of equidimensional spheres.
 The minimal model of such a space $X\simeq \vee^gS^n$ for $n\ge 2$ agrees with the free graded Lie algebra equipped with the trivial differential.
 Given a map between spaces of this kind, the induced map on minimals models is simply given by the induced map on rational homotopy groups.
 It is a consequence of the Hilton--Milnor theorem that, $p$-locally in small degrees with respect to $p$, the homotopy Lie algebra $\pi_{*+1}X$ is free even before rationalisation.
-To make this precise, we abbreviate the integral and $p$-local analogue of \eqref{equ:rationalLiefree} by The inverse of the Hurewicz map $\oH_n(X;\bfZ_{(p)})\cong\pi_nX_{(p)}$ induces a map $L^{(p)}_X\ra \pi_{*+1}X_{(p)}$ of graded Lie algebras over $\bfZ_{(p)}$, which turns out to be an isomorphism in a range of degrees.
+To make this precise, we abbreviate the integral and $p$-local analogue of \eqref{equ:rationalLiefree} by The inverse of the Hurewicz map $\oH_n(X;\bfZ_{(p)})\cong\pi_nX_{(p)}$ induces a map $L_{(p)}^X\ra \pi_{*+1}X_{(p)}$ of graded Lie algebras over $\bfZ_{(p)}$, which turns out to be an isomorphism in a range of degrees.

-\begin{lem} For a based space $X\simeq \vee^gS^n$ with $n\ge3$ and an odd prime $p$, the morphism is an isomorphism on torsion free quotients.
+\begin{lem} For an odd prime $p$ and a based space $X$ that is homotopy equivalent to $ \vee^gS^n$ with $n\ge2$, the morphism is an isomorphism on torsion free quotients.
 Moreover, the right hand side is torsion free in degrees $*<2p-4+n$, so the map is an isomorphism in this range. \end{lem}